Randall ParkLouis Huang

 Park currently resides in Los Angeles with his wife and daughter.

 Louis is the husband of Jessica and the father of Eddie, Emery, and Evan.
-He moves his family from Washington, D.C. to Orlando to open up a restaurant called Cattleman's Ranch Steakhouse.
+He moved his family from Washington, D.C. to Orlando to open up a restaurant called Cattleman's Ranch.
 He loves everything about America and full-on bought into the American Dream.
 Unlike Jessica, he believes in the good of people.
+He's taken great pride in turning the once struggling steakhouse, Cattleman's Ranch, into a successful family restaurant.
+With a new business partner on board, he is afforded the luxury of spending more time with the family, but also struggles with relinquishing control of business decisions.